TorchJD/torchjd/docs/source/examples/mtl.rst

 In the context of multi-task learning, multiple tasks are performed simultaneously on a common input.
 Typically, a feature extractor is applied to the input to obtain a shared representation, useful for all tasks.
 Then, task-specific heads are applied to these features to obtain each task's result.
 A loss can then be computed for each task.
-Learning a multi-task model is a multi-objective optimization problem, in which we minimize the vector of task losses.
+Fundamentally, multi-task learning is a multi-objective optimization problem in which we minimize the vector of task losses.

 A common trick to train multi-task models is to cast the problem as single-objective, by minimizing a weighted sum of the losses.
 This works well in some cases, but sometimes conflict among tasks can make the optimization of the shared parameters very hard.
-Additionally, finding the appropriate weight for each loss requires a lot of trials.
+Besides, the weight associated to each loss can be considered as a hyper-parameter.
+Finding their optimal value is generally expensive.

 Alternatively, the vector of losses can be directly minimized using Jacobian descent.
 The following example shows how to use TorchJD to train a very simple multi-task model with two regression tasks.